yupseth/React-video-streaming-platformUI/README.md

 ## About

-Anima is a mobile first, responsive single page web application using HTML, SCSS module and React JS.
+Anima is a mobile first, responsive single page web application using HTML, SCSS modules, React JS and React Router.

-Most of the media content is quantitatively limited, displaying the top 20 items in the selected category or page in a descending popularity order.
+The app displays the top 20 items in the selected category or page in a descending popularity order.
 The only exhaustive list of movies and/or TV shows is found in the search functionality.
-However, the displayed content is still limited to 20 items per page until further detailed specifications.
+However, the displayed content is still limited to 20 items per page until the user provides a more specific query.

-It uses axios for fetching movie and tv shows data from [The Movie Database API](https://www.themoviedb.org/), then it dynamically displays it according to the components' necessities.
+It uses axios for fetching movie and tv shows data from [The Movie Database API](https://www.themoviedb.org/), then it dynamically displays it according to the components' specifications.

 ## Functionality

-Anima is built using progressively more specific components, starting from the core sections of interest.
+Anima is built using progressively specific components.

 ### Nav Bar
 - Responsive, changes aspect on scroll
 - Responsive and collapsable menu for page-browsing
+- Responsive and collapsable search bar
 - The Anima logo servers as a home button
-- Responsive and collapsable search bar
 - A mock profile section (collapsable, as well)

 ### Home Page